Mathuv/guides-django/series_3/part_06.rst

 running some test code
 ----------------------

-That is everything we need, now you can run ``gulp development`` and everything should run correctly.
+That is everything we need, now you can run ``gulp start`` and everything should run correctly.
 If you were following along with this code you will get an error that looks like this:

 .. image:: ../resources/images/eslint-error.png